Why You Should Use Back Button Focus In Motorsport Photography

-By default, all digital cameras are setup with a half press off the shutter button to focus before a full press to take the actual photo.
+By default, all digital cameras are set up so that a half-press of the shutter button triggers the auto-focus system before a full press to take the actual photo.
 No doubt something you are very familiar with.

-However, in DLSR and Mirrorless cameras you can change the button configuration to use one on the back of the camera to focus.
+However, in DLSR and Mirrorless cameras, you can change the button configuration to use one of the buttons on the back of the camera to focus instead.
 This method is known as back button focus.

 This is achieved by changing the settings in your camera and allocating the autofocus function to a separate button on the back of the camera.